How to rank higher on GoogleMrContent

 We teach you here how to rank higher on Google, without wasting too many words on each method.
 The statistics are taken from recent comprehensive studies.
 We’ll keep this page updated, therefore bookmarking it might be a good idea.

-- Get a lot of backlinks to your content (consider using our Ultimate SEO service, our our Managed Traffic)!
+- Get a lot of backlinks to your content (consider using one of our SEO services if you value your time)!
 On average, the top 2 results on page 1 of a Google search equate to 38% of all the backlinks of the first 10 results!
 Acquiring backlinks from multiple domains is important.

-- Get HTTPS for your website, preferably through a free SSL certificate – because paying for this is stupid!
-HTTPS has positive correlation with higher rankings, with 33% of all URLs that rank #1, #2 or #3 using this protocol.
+- Get HTTPS for your website, preferably through a free SSL certificate.
+Paying for this is too 1995!
+HTTPS has a positive correlation with higher rankings, with 33% of all URLs that rank #1, #2 or #3 using this protocol.

 - Use shorter page titles!
 Top-ranking webpages tend to have shorter page titles, with the sweet spot nearing 8 words in length.
 Identify any page titles that are too long and shorten them down to ensure they’re as succinct as possible!